 Software systems often enforce an account lockout policy to protect against mass automated attempts to guess a user's password.
-If a user makes a certain number of failed login attempts within a particular time interval, he or she may be denied further attempts for a designated time period.
-These policies are balanced against the reality that sometimes users will forget their names and passwords and fail to log in successfully.
+If a user makes a certain number of failed login attempts within a particular time interval, they may be denied further attempts for a designated time period.
+These policies are balanced against the reality that sometimes users will forget their usernames and passwords and fail to sign in successfully.

 Security store type

 The lockout policy enforced by ArcGIS Server depends on the type of security store you're using.